disha2292/Bits-Bytes-Lexicon/March_2024.md

 Some RSS readers are standalone desktop or mobile applications, while others are web-based services accessible through a browser.
 Popular examples of RSS readers include Feedly, Inoreader, and NewsBlur.

 Overall, RSS readers provide a convenient way for users to stay informed about their favorite websites and topics by aggregating content from across the web into a single location.

+## DSL
+DSL (Digital Subscriber Line) is a modem technology that uses existing telephone lines to transport high-bandwidth data, such as multimedia and video, to service subscribers.
+DSL provides dedicated, point-to-point, public network access.

+## MODEM technology
+"Modem" is an acronym for MOdulator/DEModulator.
+It converts the digital signal from your computer into an analog signal that can be carried by the phone line, and vice versa.